WebAssembly/binaryen/README.md

  * If tests are provided, we run exactly those.
 If none are provided, we run them all.
  * `asm2wasm` tests require no dependencies. `wasm.js` tests require `emcc` and `nodejs` in the path.

-## FAQ

- * How does `asm2wasm` relate to the new WebAssembly backend which is being developed in upstream LLVM?
-  * This is separate from that. `asm2wasm` focuses on compiling asm.js to WebAssembly, as emitted by Emscripten's asm.js backend.
-This is useful because while in the long term Emscripten hopes to use the new WebAssembly backend, the `asm2wasm` route is a very quick and easy way to generate WebAssembly output.
-It will also be useful for benchmarking the new backend as it progresses.

 ## License & Contributing

 Same as Emscripten: MIT license.